Health minister Harish Rao inaugurates Sravani Multi-Specialty Hospitals in Madhapur | www.lokmattimes.com

 At the core of Sravani Hospitals’ services is the commitment toward better health for women and children with the approach of ‘Health First’.
 Patients from all walks of life can come to Sravani Hospitals and be assured of the best treatment.
 With its advanced and high-quality services, it has emerged as the destination for good health.

-Dr Naveen Chettupalli, Managing Director of Sravani Hospitals, assured of compassionate 24x7 care with due diligence by trained and highly experienced patient care providers and nursing staff.
+Dr Naveen Chettupalli, Managing Director of Sravani Hospitals, assured of compassionate 24×7 care with due diligence by trained and highly experienced patient care providers and nursing staff.

 To mark the launch, the hospital organised health programmes in Telangana in association with Chettupalli Foundation.